Seven simple tips to get the best deal on your flights

 Flights go on sale throughout the year but knowing when to look for them can help you to bag a bargain.
 Generally, the earlier you book, the lower the price of the flight.

 Low-cost airlines release flights at certain intervals throughout the year.
-Flights with scheduled airlines such as British Airways and Virgin Atlantic, however, usually go on sale 11 months before the flight departure date.
+Flights with scheduled airlines, such as British Airways and Virgin Atlantic, usually go on sale around 11 months before the flight departure date.
 If you have any trips you know you'll take next year, scribble flight release dates in your diary.
-You can find a guide on when to expect them here.

-Charter flights to big holiday destinations (sold by tour operators) can be on sale as early as 18 months in advance, but prices are rarely low when first on sale as many are linked to the sale of package holidays.
+Charter flights to big holiday destinations (sold by tour operators) can be on sale as early as 18 months in advance, but prices are rarely low when they first go on sale as many are linked to package holidays.
 These flights are sometimes discounted at the last minute, however, as seats need to be filled.
 So, if you can be flexible and don’t mind making all of your travel plans just before you go, this could be a cheaper choice.

 If you live within driving distance of several airports, it’s worth comparing the flight prices from a range of destinations to see if there are any great deals.
-This can be a particularly good thing to do during school holidays when term dates can vary between local authorities - for example if you live in Leeds and know that Manchester schools aren't off, check prices at Manchester Airport too.
+This can be particularly useful during school holidays when term dates can vary between local authorities – for example, if you live in Leeds and know that Manchester schools aren't off, check prices at Manchester Airport too.

-However, make sure that the discount on the flight doesn’t end up being wiped out by the price of petrol or public transport to get to and from your departure airport.
-Similarly, check where your arrival airport actually is and how far it is from where you want to stay – the best fares may be to an out-of-town airport that is miles away from your hotel.
+However, make sure that the discount on the flight doesn’t get wiped out by the price of petrol or public transport to get to and from your departure airport.
+Similarly, check where your arrival airport actually is and how far it is from where you want to stay – the best fares may be to an out-of-town airport that’s miles away from your hotel.

 Another tactic to find low fares is to travel outside of school holidays, at anti-social times or mid-week as, with reduced demand, flight prices tend to be lower.
 Wherever possible, avoid travelling at weekends.